 - 1 serving fats (olive oil in the dressing – best to use olive oil/vinegar combination)

-Consult your physician before to ensure you will get the proper nutrients on this diet, and then, use the guide below to track your foods!
+Consult your physician before to ensure you will get the proper nutrients on this diet, and then, use a food tracker to track your foods!